ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 title: Haskell - The Best Programming Language You Have Never Heard Of ...

+Many programming languages have been invented over the last 75 years.
+From the first high-level programming language "Plankalkül" in 1943 to the latest efforts of Mozilla to make system level programming more secure with Rust.

+However, despite the extensive collection of available programming languages, a small number of popular languages make up the majority of the code written today.
+Are they simply the best ones or could it be worthwhile to look at some languages off the beaten track?

 The appeal to use a certain programming language often correlates with it's popularity.
 More popular means: